-Some of the most popular places to find gumbo in New Orleans are located in the French Quarter, and include restaurants such as The Gumbo Shop, Mulate’s Cajun Restaurant, Antoine’s, The Courtyard Bar & Grill and Oceana Grill.
+Some of the most popular places to find gumbo in New Orleans are located in the French Quarter, too.
+This all means it’s really easy to try when you’re in the city.

 10.)
 Frenchmen Street

-Located on the edge of the French Quarter, in the Marigny neighbourhood, Frenchmen Street is a popular destination for live music and entertainment.
-Musical styles such as jazz, rock, blues, latin, funk, zydeco, brass bands, and even EDM can be found here, as well as plenty of bars, clubs, and restaurants.
+Located on the edge of the French Quarter, in the Marigny neighbourhood, Frenchmen Street is a popular destination for live music and entertainment to enjoy.

-The Young Fellaz Brass Band plays several nights a week on the corner of Frenchmen Street and Chartres, allowing for visitors to start enjoying the music scene before they go inside any bars.
-An open-air art market is also located in the area, providing unique art for all visitors to the area.
+The Young Fellaz Brass Band plays several nights a week on the corner of Frenchmen Street and Chartres, too.
+Plus, an open-air art market is also located in the area, providing unique art for all visitors to the area.